-Figure 235: Create a Template
+Figure 239: Create a Template

-3. From the Program Template Alert creation page, you may create a template that can be used almost anywhere in the alert creation process.
+3. From the Program Alert Templates creation page, you may create a template that can be used almost anywhere in the alert creation process.
 You may create an alert template to fit your particular programs, such as HD, SD, or Music only.

-Figure 236: Three steps to Creating Program Alert Templates
+Figure 240: Creating Program Alert Templates page